jaeyow/fullstack-developer/_posts/website-performance-series/2019-11-24-website-performance-series-part-5.md

 ## Opportunities for improvement according to Lighthouse
 For this simple site, there is just one major issue category really.
 All the opportunities for improvement is related to the site images.
 Obviously our use the [Minimal Mistakes Jekyll](https://mmistakes.github.io/minimal-mistakes/) theme helped a lot in us scoring highly in the other categories.
 These minor image issues are caused by no other than yours truly, but they were quite easy to rectify<sup>*</sup>.

 <figure>
 	<a href="../../images/website-performance-series/lighthouse-results-opportunities.png"><img src="../../images/website-performance-series/lighthouse-results-opportunities.png"></a><figcaption>Figure: Lighthouse opportunities for improvement</figcaption>
 </figure>

+There is a long list of improvement suggestions from Lighthouse, but the following are noteworthy:

 ### Serve images in next-gen formats
 In our case I have chosen to use [Google's WebP format](https://developers.google.com/speed/webp) instead of the usual PNG and JPG formats.
 For the same quality, WebP typically achieves about 25% to 35% smaller files than PNG and JPG for the same visible image quality.
 However the only problem against this clearly more superior data format is that [not all browsers support it](https://caniuse.com/#search=webp), even though WebP has been around since 2010.